Decoding Section 26.2: A Deep Dive into Stars and Their Properties

 Luminosity Class: This indicates the star's size and luminosity (intrinsic brightness).
 Roman numerals I through V represent luminosity classes, ranging from supergiants (I) to dwarfs (V).
 Our Sun is a V (main sequence dwarf).

-Therefore, a complete stellar classification would be a combination of both, such as G2V for our Sun.
+That's why, a complete stellar classification would be a combination of both, such as G2V for our Sun.
 Understanding these classifications helps astronomers predict a star's properties and evolutionary stage.

 The Hertzsprung-Russell (H-R) Diagram: A Star's Life Story